Summer Coverage for Faculty

 Termination

-If you separate from employment or become otherwise ineligible for benefits, your insurance will terminate at the end of the month in which the change in employment occurs.
+If you terminate from employment or become otherwise ineligible for benefits, your insurance will terminate at the end of the month when the change in employment is effective.
 If you prepaid for summer insurance, the premiums for subsequent months will be refunded.

 COBRA